AndreCoutinhom/imagineering_in_a_box/Creating Worlds/Exercise 8/exercise.md

 Throughout this lesson I am always picturing water to be a predominant element in Ferrallia.
 Even having areas that are more concentrated by it, the disposal of water chains troughout the city would cause humid winds.

 The sound of a wind can indicate the direction of the sea.
-So a sound like the one portrayed on `soundscape.mp3` would maybe appear in many parts of Ferrallia, especially on Cool Town.
+So a sound like the one portrayed on `soundscape.wav` would maybe appear in many parts of Ferrallia, especially on Cool Town.

 ## Music